yubrajbhoi/termux-python/Doc/library/functions.rst

    .. note::

-      The built-in functions :func:`globals` and :func:`locals` return the current global and local dictionary, respectively, which may be useful to pass around for use as the second and third argument to :func:`exec`.
+      The built-in functions :func:`globals` and :func:`locals` return the current global and local namespace, respectively, which may be useful to pass around for use as the second and third argument to :func:`exec`.

    .. note::

-      The default *locals* act as described for function :func:`locals` below: modifications to the default *locals* dictionary should not be attempted.
+      The default *locals* act as described for function :func:`locals` below.
       Pass an explicit *locals* dictionary if you need to see effects of the code on *locals* after function :func:`exec` returns.

    .. versionchanged:: 3.11
       Added the *closure* parameter.

+   .. versionchanged:: 3.13

+      The *globals* and *locals* arguments can now be passed as keywords.

+   .. versionchanged:: 3.13

+      The semantics of the default *locals* namespace have been adjusted as described for the :func:`locals` builtin.

 .. function:: filter(function, iterable)